AugurProject/augur-walkthrough/trading.md

 Click on the `Sell` button on the order form.

-Enter the same values you entered in the previous order (if following the example, 10 quantity, .5 limit price)
+Enter the same values you entered in the previous order (if following the example, this should be 10 quantity, 0.5 limit price)

 Click Review and then click Confirm.